Rules for the New Moon

 Beginning the New Year – Part 1

-When all of the window dressing is removed, we discover that the entire issue about when to begin the year rests with the instructions regarding the Khag of Ingathering and its tequphath (season of the year).
+When all superficial elements are removed, we find that the entire issue of when to start the year hinges on the instructions pertaining to the Khag of Ingathering and its tequphath (season of the year).

 Preliminary Statement